BuhDuy256/mtatft-data-collector/README.md

    - Only players from League API are saved to database

 2. **Stage 3** (Optional - controlled by `ENRICH_ACCOUNT`):
-   - Fetches Riot ID (gameName#tagLine) for all players
+   - Fetches Riot ID (gameName#tagLine) ONLY for players missing account data
+   - Skips players who already have game_name and tag_line
    - Updates player records with account information
    - Handles 404 errors gracefully (account not found)

 3. **Stage 4** (Optional - controlled by `ENRICH_LEAGUE`):
-   - Fetches current ranked statistics for all players
+   - Fetches current ranked statistics ONLY for players missing league data
+   - Skips players who already have updated_at timestamp
    - Updates: tier, rank, league points, wins, losses, status flags
    - Filters for RANKED_TFT queue only